Monday 10 December 2018

 • The session is three hours long.
 You cannot leave early.
 It is split up like so: 30 minutes preparation, two hours of mock exam, 30 minutes of extra time/revision.

-• The mock will be different to any of the previous exams set, either by Long Road or the exam board.
+• The mock will be different to any of the previous exams set, either by or the exam board.
 So have a look at the past papers, but remember it's going to be totally new.

 • There's a lot to revise.
 You will need to use the Christmas holiday to revise.
 You will need to start revising now.